mcagriyilmaz/StudentCrudOperations/README.md

 -You can start the app with npm start command.

-Database scripts and example schema is in database folder
+Database scripts and example schema are in database folder.